 The FAVN rabies titer test, explained

 The FAVN test is a rabies-antibody titer — a blood test proving the rabies vaccine actually produced immunity, not just that a shot was given.
-Rabies-controlled destinations (Japan, Australia, South Korea, Taiwan-direct, Hawaii) require a result of at least 0.5 IU/mL, and several add a waiting period after the lab receives the sample.
+Rabies-controlled destinations (Japan, Australia, South Korea, Taiwan, Hawaii) require a result of at least 0.5 IU/mL, with destination-specific clocks based on sample collection or lab receipt.

 FAVN vs RFFIT — and why the lab matters